21 Jan 2020

 • Total Environment Centre (TEC): funding to advocate for protection of habitat for nationally significant MacArthur koala population, Campbelltown, southwest Sydney.

-• The Great Eastern Ranges initiative (GER): providing funding and support for projects to restore habitat and assist movement of koalas and other forest-dependent species (i.e. greater gliders and spotted-tailed quolls).
+• The Great Eastern Ranges Initiative (GER): providing funding and support for projects to restore habitat and assist movement of koalas and other forest-dependent species (i.e. greater gliders and spotted-tailed quolls).
 These projects will take place in strategic locations across the Great Eastern Ranges - from western Victoria through NSW and the ACT and up to Far North Queensland.

 • Ecotourism Australia ACT: partnering to fund support for six bushfire-affected communities to rebuild their tourism industries in environmentally sustainable and culturally responsible ways.
 Over two years provide financial assistance for these communities to be certified as ECO Destinations and provide toolkits and workshops so they can make the most of nature-based tourism opportunities.